 Can bad financial decisions be overcome?

-Yes, you can overcome bad financial decisions by recognizing where you went wrong and coming up with a realistic plan to address the problem moving forward.
+Yes, you can overcome bad financial decisions by identifying where you went wrong and coming up with a realistic plan to address the problem moving forward.
+You can also likely benefit from budgeting and managing debt well.

 Photo credit: iStock/bob_bosewell